Xqhare/Mawu/README.md

 When you call any `as_` or `to_` function on a `MawuValue` you are returned a `Option()` wrapping the desired value, or `None` if the value is not the type requested.
 Calling `as_null` or `to_null` will return `None` instead when the value is none, and `Some()` wrapping nothing otherwise.

-All `as_{MawuValue}` functions return a `Option<&MawuValue>`, a pointer to the underlying data.
-These functions are stricter than `to_{MawuValue}`, and will only return a value if it was parsed as such.
+All `as_` functions return a `Option<&MawuValue>`, a pointer to the underlying data.
+These functions are stricter than `to_`, and will only return a value if it was parsed as such.

-All `to_{MawuValue}` functions however return a `Option<MawuValue>`, a freshly cloned copy of the underlying data.
-These functions are less strict than `as_{MawuValue}`, and will return a value if it was parsed as such OR can be converted into one.
+All `to_` functions however return a `Option<MawuValue>`, a freshly cloned copy of the underlying data.
+These functions are less strict than `as_`, and will return a value if it was parsed as such OR can be converted into one.
 So calling `to_string` on any other type will return a String, built from the underlying data.
 They only return `None` if the value could not be represented as that type.
-If you want fine-grained control over what type you get and what to do with its data directly, you can call `as_{MawuValue}`.
+If you want fine-grained control over what type you get and what to do with its data directly, you can call `as_`.

-If you are going to clone the data anyway, you can call `to_{MawuValue}` directly.
-Should you call the right `to_{MawuValue}` function on the right type, (`to_float` on a `f64` for example) no conversion checks will be done, but you could call `to_string()` on everything and parse the values yourself if you wanted to, with the added overhead of parsing the data, re-encoding it into a String and then parsing it again.
+If you are going to clone the data anyway, you can call `to_` directly.
+Should you call the right `to_` function on the right type, (`to_float` on a `f64` for example) no conversion checks will be done, but you could call `to_string()` on everything and parse the values yourself if you wanted to, with the added overhead of parsing the data, re-encoding it into a String and then parsing it again.